 Reverse mortgage lenders of days gone by

 Historically, the banks were the major players in the reverse mortgage lenders market.
 In 2019, the following institutions had the largest market share of the reverse mortgage lenders: CBA Reverse Mortgage, Macquarie Bank Reverse Mortgage, Westpac Reverse Mortgage and Heartland Australia.
-Of these, only Heartland still actively offers reverse mortgage products.
+Today, reverse mortgages are provided by Household Capital, Heartland and a few smaller lenders.

 While some of the major banks may still have reverse mortgage clients on their books, the last of them ceased offering the product in early 2019.
 This was CBA, which was previously active in the reverse mortgage industry through its own brand as well as its subsidiary Bankwest.
 CBA purchased Bankwest in 2008 and continued to offer reverse mortgages through the brand.
 CBA had been the major operator in the industry; however, on 1 January 2019, CBA and Bankwest removed reverse mortgages from their product range.